 Owing to their versatility, dress pants are commonly worn to nightclubs and house parties, so you should also consider adding a pair to your suitcase if you’re planning a party holiday.

 It is this versatility that gives the average pair of dress pants a price far higher than that of the average pair of jeans or shorts.
-Because of the money you likely spent on them, you should be sure to keep your dress pants safe during travel, which means properly packing them when you are loading your suitcase.
+Because of the money you likely spent on them, you should be sure to keep your dress pants safe during travel, which means properly packing them when you’re loading your suitcase.

 Instead of folding the hem of your dress pants straight to the waistline, fold it to about one-third up the leg, which would be just below the knee.
 Now you can fold your dress pants up to the waist, which will give you a slim bundle that can be easily stored away in your suitcase until you arrive at your destination.

 We know it may occur to you to fold your trousers in quarters as opposed to folding them in thirds as it will give you a smaller bundle and, therefore, more room in your suitcase.
-While such a method of folding would be passable if you had a particularly small suitcase or virtually no room to play around with, we advise sticking to the previously outlined folding technique.
+While such a method of folding would be passable if you had an unusually small suitcase or virtually no room to play around with, we advise sticking to the previously outlined folding technique.

-You see, when you fold in quarters as opposed to thirds, you put an extra crease in your dress pants, which means they will be harder to get back to wearable condition once you take them out of your suitcase.
+You see, when you fold in quarters as opposed to thirds, you put an extra crease in your dress pants, which means they’ll be harder to get back to wearable condition once you take them out of your suitcase.
 This won’t be much of a problem if you have a lot of time to dedicate to ironing, but it certainly isn’t ideal if you need to pack for a business trip with a busy schedule.